megahady/FootDaq/README.md

 # FootDaq
-This code for reading 5 force sensore FSR attached to foot via Arduino
+This code for reading 5 force sensors FSR attached to the foot via Arduino